-Acquiring distressed assets is nearly a separate skill due to the different motivations of all parties, the impacts to the physical plant, the financial concerns of a possibly insolvent seller, and all of these items to be conducted on an extremely abbreviated timeline.
+Acquiring distressed assets is a complex endeavor due to the different motivations of all parties, the impacts to the physical property, the financial concerns of a possibly insolvent seller, and the need to complete the process on an extremely abbreviated timeline.

-When a seller starts to face a liquidity shortfall, they will often forgo routine maintenance as a start.
-When larger shortfalls continue to persist, they may reduce staff, cut essential vendors and defer regular owed payments.
-Eventually, these late payments will reach the debt lender who can force a sale.
+When a seller starts to face a liquidity shortfall, they will often forgo routine maintenance.
+When larger shortfalls begin, they may reduce staff, cut essential vendors, and defer regularly owed payments.
+Eventually, these late payments will alert the debt lender who can then force a sale.

 As a potential distressed asset buyer, you should prepare your team to act quickly and decisively.
 At a minimum, we suggest the following:

 - Financial Commitments

 You must decide who will be the “quarterback” of this operation because delays of 2-3 days can cause missed deadlines and lost funds.
 The team at Ronald Rohde Law can play as large or as little a role as you need.